-A delicious and easy piri piri chicken recipe, with potatoes and a green chilli dressing.
+This delicious and easy piri piri chicken is cooked along with potatoes and served with a green chilli dressing.

 Piri Piri (or sometimes Peri Peri) chicken is a Portuguese dish, named after the piri piri pepper that is popular there.
 Piri Piri is usually some combination of paprika, vinegar, garlic and hot red pepper, that is basted on to chicken while it roasts or grills.
 I started with a whole chicken and butterflied it myself.
 Every time I do it, I wonder why.
 Honestly, do yourself a favour and buy a chicken that’s already butterflied.
 It’s not that it’s that hard.
 It’s just a somewhat unappealing process (or maybe it’s just me ;)

 So assuming you’ve got yourself a pre-butterflied chicken (or you’ve man-handled a whole one), simply whip up the Piri Piri marinade in the food processor (or blender) and you’re good to go.
 Pop it on to a baking sheet and let it roast away for 35-45 minutes.
 I used the skewers, as directed, for easy turning, but honestly, they aren’t necessary.

 Now let’s talk about the potatoes.
 The recipe directed to place them on the baking sheet with the chicken.
 Hmmmm.
 Hope my family will be happy having 3 slices of potatoes each, because that’s all that will fit alongside the chicken.
 I thought about putting them under the chicken, but worried about all the fat from the chicken.
 I decided to go with Plan B. I cooked the chicken on one baking sheet and the potatoes on another, a rack lower.
 Worked well, except when they were done, I decided tossing them on the sheet with the chicken juices wasn’t such a bad idea, after all.

 Cook’s Notes for Piri Piri Chicken with Potatoes and Green Chili Sauce